Skip to main content

 Key takeaways

-GLP-1 medications help control blood sugar and aid weight loss.
+Some GLP-1 medications help control blood sugar, and others aid in weight loss.
 They can cause some side effects, like an upset stomach or diarrhea, and rarely, more serious issues like pancreatitis or thyroid problems.
 Anyone thinking about taking them or experiencing side effects should consult with a primary care provider or another trusted health care provider to understand the risks.

 Frequently asked questions (FAQs)